Integrate card payments in iOS apps

 Set up your CardDelegate to handle successful payments, errors, cancellations, and 3D Secure transaction flows.

-7 // order was approved and is ready to be captured/authorized (see step 8)
+7// Order was approved and is ready to be captured/authorized (refer to the next step)

 21}